The Rising of the Shield Hero: Sales and accolades

-The character Raphtalia was selected as Best Girl for the Crunchyroll Anime Awards in 2020.
+At the 4th Crunchyroll Anime Awards in 2020, the character Raphtalia was selected as Best Girl, while Billy Kametz was awarded the Best Voice Artist Performance (English) for his role as Naofumi Iwatani.
+Kevin Penkin was nominated in the Best Score category for his series' work.

 Reception and controversy in North America

-When the anime series began airing in North America, the first episode came under controversy.
-Several Anime News Network reviewers criticized the show for its depiction of slavery, raising the question of slavery apologism, and the framing of a false rape accusation, leading online fans to accuse the Western attackers of the anime show of being a “loud minority” and these fans hoped that the dub would not try to make changes to appease its critics.
-While one of the main Japanese members of the staff behind the anime openly rejected the controversy as "bullshit", when the show's producer Junichiro Tamura was asked about it, he responded that there "have not been any controversies regarding the series in Japan, so it is difficult to say.
+When the anime adaptation began airing in North America, the first episode came under controversy.
+Several Anime News Network reviewers criticized the series for its framing of a false rape accusation, and the protagonist purchasing a girl as a slave was controversial.
+When producer Junichiro Tamura was asked about it, he responded that there "have not been any controversies regarding the series in Japan, so it is difficult to say.
 In the case there were any controversy domestically, we will try to address all issues with the staff and people involved to bring our customers a better product the next time."

 Reviews of subsequent episodes have been generally positive.
 Theron Martin of Anime News Network gave a rating of B− for the first two episodes, stating "the series looks like it's gotten over its initial problematic hump and should hopefully slide into a more agreeable story flow."
 He gave a B+ rating for the third episode, stating that "the series seems like it's angling to build Naofumi up more as a folk hero than the famously brazen heroes we're used to seeing in fantasy stories" and that "episode 3 gives the best argument to date for the series' possible potential."

+The second season received heavy scrutiny from both fans and critics due to its fast pacing and changes to the source material.